 Diagnostic imaging, hospitalization, surgery, medication, and the expense of a long-term care facility are only a few of the expenses that make brain injuries among the most expensive injuries.
 Brain injury victims and their families often suffer economic loss and hardship in several ways.

 If you have suffered a traumatic brain injury or someone you love has suffered a TBI, South Carolina law permits you to take legal action when another party caused the injury.
-If you reach an agreeable settlement with the insurance company, or the jury rules in your favor if you have to litigate, you might recover compensation the following brain injury-related losses:
+If you reach an agreeable settlement with the insurance company, or the jury rules in your favor if you have to litigate, you might recover compensation for the following brain injury-related losses:

-Medical Treatment Costs
+Current and Future Medical Costs

 Brain injuries have several associated treatment expenses that begin with an ambulance ride and emergency room visit.
 Patients sometimes need to be hospitalized for weeks or months, especially if they need surgery.
 Other expenses include diagnostic imaging like CT scans, surgical aftercare, follow-up doctor visits, and prescription medication.